gergelyk/prog-lang-usability/src/flag.md

 {{#include flag2.cr}}
 ```

+Keyword-only arguments are used to enforce readability.
 Suffix `_is_on` not needed and no need of importing `Something`.

-But still no way to enforce readability of the function call.
+Enum can be reused for other arguments.

 **Variant 3:**

 No need of importing `Something`.
-Function call with positional arguments is enforced to be readabile.
+Readability is enforced despite of the fact that function is called with positional arguments.

 ```crystal
 {{#include flag3.cr}}
 ```

-The same looks too verbose when there was multiple arguments and we would like to call function with keyword arguments.

 Implementation of the function and of the enum looks too verbose.